Joining Two Roofs with Different Pitches to Beautify Your Dream House

 How To Joining Two Roofs with Different Pitches

 If you’re new to this, don’t worry.
 Here’s a guide to help you through the process, including how to prepare the area and measure the length of the joined area.
-The pitch itself is a ratio of the rise of the roof and the span of it.
+The pitch itself is a ratio of the roof’s rise and span.
 It is commonly shown as a fraction number like 5/12, 10/12, etc.

 Joining Two Roofs with Different Pitches